 I did some research and found many success stories of companies being featured in quality publications from all over the world by using HARO.
 So I knew there was value in using the service.
 But I didn’t have the time nor the desire to manually go over the HARO requests every day and quickly answer them on time.

 So, I come up with the idea of using machine learning to do the hard work for me.
 By using machine learning, I can automatically analyze queries from journalists and take action only on those that are relevant to my expertise.

-You can’t train a machine learning model without training data, so I looked within my inbox for HARO emails and searched for 10 examples for each category.
+You can’t train a machine learning model without training data, so I looked within my inbox for HARO emails and searched for 10 examples for each tag.
 I saved these examples on a CSV file, uploaded it to MonkeyLearn and trained the model:

 This machine learning model is far from perfect but it's a good first step and will enable us to move forward.
 Later on this post we will cover how we can improve it and make it smarter with more data.

 Now that we have the ability to analyze HARO requests automatically with our machine learning model, we are ready to move forward and automate the manual screening of HARO requests by using Zapier.

 In short, Zapier enables anyone - marketing, support, legal, HR, operations, product - to connect the web apps they use to run their business, without writing code.

 Each automation (called a Zap) has one app as the Trigger, where your information comes from and which causes one or more Actions in other apps, where your data gets sent automatically.

 So, we’ll create a zap that connects every piece of the puzzle to automate the screening of HARO requests: